bradenvanderwoerd/forklift/README.md

 The project was graded on a series of milestones and live demonstrations.
 We successfully achieved the Week 1 (one teleoperation delivery) and Week 4 (custom PCB) milestones, securing an initial 30%.

 Our teleoperation strategy proved highly effective.
 After an initial successful run, we refined our approach for a final attempt.
 In that run, we successfully delivered 16 boxes, earning 85% for the run and achieving the **class high score for teleoperation**.
-This brought our final project grade to a perfect **100%**.
+This was added to the milestone grade and brought our final project grade to a perfect **100%**.

 ## Future Work: Autonomous Mode